 Grain-Free Carrot Cake Muffins made dairy-free, refined sugar-free and paleo friendly.
 These amazingly moist and fluffy muffins taste just like regular carrot cake!

-You’re going to slap me in the face when you find out what’s in this carrot cake.
-Spoiler alert: it’s a parsnip.
+You’re going to slap me in the face when you find out what’s in these grain-free carrot cake muffins.

 The snow hath fallen!!!
-Okay, not a uuuuge amount…just a little sprinkle sprinkle to keep things real…just enough to take pretty pictures and go fiddle around in, but every bit counts.
+Okay, not a huge amount…just a little sprinkle sprinkle to keep things real…just enough to take pretty pictures and go fiddle around in, but every bit counts.